 Finally, the nail in the coffin was the lifestyle changes she demanded of me.
 All the noting down of what I eat seemed clearly as posturing.

 Get the drift?

 Has this ever happened with you as well?
 Could it be that the client didn’t REALLY agree?
-Is it possible that he doesn’t know EXACTLY what the next steps to be followed are?
+Is it possible that he doesn’t know EXACTLY what are the next steps to be followed?
 Was he expecting a completely DIFFERENT outcome from the meeting?

 All of this made me reflect hard.

 I currently have the privilege of toggling between the ‘production mode’(where one does diffused thinking) and the ‘knowledge mode’(where one does focused thinking).
 I did some extensive reading on behavioural biases – both of clients and advisors.
 With that, I combined my two decades of dealing with clients and designed a workshop that delves into the following: